 Run Update Troubleshooter

-- Then select the System from the left pane and click on the Troubleshooter from the right-side menu.
+• Choose System from the left pane, then click on Troubleshooter on the right-side menu.

-- Firstly press the Windows key + S, type cmd in your search box, and open the Command Prompt screen as Administrator from the search result.
+1. Press the Windows key + S, type cmd in your search box, and open the Command Prompt as Administrator.

 Let the scanning process complete 100%, Once you executed the command, type the following command and press Enter to restore damaged files,